June 21, 2026/11 min read

 The badge should grow with the user's intent.

-It should not pass through the token it received from the MCP client.
+An MCP server should not pass through the token it received from the MCP client.

 Token passthrough is dangerous because the downstream API may interpret the token differently.
 That can create a confused deputy problem: the MCP server accidentally helps the caller use authority somewhere else.